How Flocabulary Supports The Science Of Reading (Blog Image)

 How Flocabulary supports the Science of Reading

 Let’s start with the Science of Reading 101: What is it?
 The Science of Reading (SoR) doesn’t refer to a specific curriculum or single teaching method but rather an interdisciplinary approach to teaching reading based on research and evidence.
 It focuses on building foundational skills to help students learn how to read and succeed at school and in life.
+The Science of Reading is grounded in reading research that highlights the importance of explicit instruction in foundational reading skills.

 The theoretical basis is sound, but translating theory into daily practice can be complicated.
 With Flocabulary, teachers can access lessons and activities that support their instruction and fit the Science of Reading-aligned practices.